HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 order: 108
 order_enterprise: 133
 meta_title: Deploy Label Studio Enterprise on Kubernetes
-meta_description: Deploy Label Studio on Kubernetes, such as on Amazon Elastic Container Service for Kubernetes, to create machine learning and data science projects in a scalable containerized environment.
+meta_description: Deploy Label Studio Enterprise on Kubernetes, such as on Amazon Elastic Container Service for Kubernetes, to create machine learning and data science projects in a scalable containerized environment.
 section: "Install"

 ---

-Deploy Label Studio on a Kubernetes Cluster using Helm 3.
-You can use this Helm chart to set up Label Studio for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.
+Deploy Label Studio Enterprise on a Kubernetes Cluster using Helm 3.
+You can use this Helm chart to set up Label Studio Enterprise for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.

 Your Kubernetes cluster can be self-hosted or installed somewhere such as Amazon EKS.
 See the Amazon tutorial on how to [Deploy a Kubernetes Application with Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/getting-started/hands-on/deploy-kubernetes-app-amazon-eks/) for more about deploying an app on Amazon EKS.